An Introduction to Digital Team

 What is a Digital Team?

-A Digital Team is a group of cross-functional individuals who take full ownership of a Digital Transformation project: strategizing, initiation, implementation, optimization, and maintenance.
+A Digital Team or IT Outsourcing Team is a group of cross-functional individuals who take full ownership of a Digital Transformation project: strategizing, initiation, implementation, optimization, and maintenance.

 The keyword here is cross-functional.
 Digital Team is not merely a team of developers and testers.
 Cross-functionality means that they come from different stripes of your businesses.
 It's the C-level who sets the vision for the entire Digital Transformation; the project manager who facilitates the processes; the solutions architects who turn ideas into functional lines of code; the designers who augment user experience; or the business analysts who decide what's best for the users.